semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 behind Elasticsearch ; we've also seen a bit about the basic architecture Elasticsearch is based on ; then, we've talked about the basics *CRUD* operations, and a bit about
 **indexing**; finally, we've talked about some Elasticsearch plugins: **Head** and **Marvel**

 Well, I'm keeping in mind that Elasticsearch is a full-text search engine above all.
-In the first article, we didn't really have fun with full-text research features.
+In the first article, we didn't really have fun with full-text search features.
 In this article, I will talk mainly about two points:

 - Indexing operations : **Mappings config** and **Batch Indexing**